-Call centre coaching session puts worker in hospital
+Call centre coaching session ends in a hospital

 Public servant hospitalised after workplace coaching session